MemeLens: Multilingual Multitask VLMs for Memes: Related Work

-\paragraph{Explanations, roles, and reasoning.} Meme semantics are often implicit and context-dependent, motivating a shift from surface classification toward modeling connotation and generating natural-language explanations \citep{pandiani-etal-2025-toxicmemes}.
-HarMeme shows that harmfulness is frequently satirical and context-sensitive \citep{pramanick-etal-2021-detecting}, while CONSTRAINT-style annotations capture connotative roles (hero/villain/victim) \citep{sharma-etal-2022-findings}.
-Several datasets treat explanations as supervision: HatReD annotates hateful reasons for conditional rationale generation \citep{hee2023decoding}, EXCLAIM uses explanations for entity–role understanding \citep{sharma-etal-2023-aaai-exclaim}, and newer resources elicit richer meaning representations via multimodal QA (MemeMQA) \citep{agarwal-etal-2024-mememqa}, interpretation-augmented captioning (MemeInterpret) \citep{park-etal-2025-memeinterpret}, and bilingual detection-plus-explanation settings \citep{kmainasi-etal-2025-memeintel,gu-etal-2025-mememind}.
-In parallel, model-centric work distills or structures reasoning traces to improve prediction and explainability \citep{lin-etal-2023-beneath,lin-etal-2024-explainhm,hee-lee-2025-intmeme}.
-However, explanations are not automatically beneficial: rationale enhancement can be misaligned with meme evidence \citep{lu-etal-2025-rationales}, and explain-then-detect pipelines may underperform direct supervision without reasoning-aware objectives \citep{mei-etal-2025-expohm}.
-These findings suggest that scalable meme understanding should ground label spaces in natural-language semantics while explicitly measuring and optimizing rationale quality and faithfulness to support transfer across datasets and tasks.
+\paragraph{Explanations, roles, and reasoning.} Meme semantics is often implicit and context dependent, motivating approaches beyond surface classification, including connotation modeling and explanation generation \citep{pandiani-etal-2025-toxicmemes}.
+Prior work also shows that harmfulness can be satirical and highly context sensitive \citep{pramanick-etal-2021-detecting}.
+Several datasets use explanations as supervision, including hateful reasons for conditional rationale generation \citep{ijcai2023p665} and explanations for entity and role understanding \citep{sharma-etal-2023-aaai-exclaim}.
+More recent resources elicit richer meaning representations using multimodal QA \citep{agarwal-etal-2024-mememqa}, interpretation-augmented captioning \citep{park-etal-2025-memeinterpret}, and bilingual detection-plus-explanation setups \citep{kmainasi-etal-2025-memeintel,gu-etal-2025-mememind}.
+In parallel, model-centric work distills or structures reasoning traces to improve prediction and interpretability \citep{lin-etal-2023-beneath,lin-etal-2024-explainhm,hee-lee-2025-intmeme,bayan2026can}.
+At the same time, explanations are not always helpful, as rationales can drift from meme evidence and \textit{explain-then-detect} pipelines may underperform without reasoning-aware objectives \citep{lu-etal-2025-rationales,mei-etal-2025-expohm}.